 - Satellite Character: Kikukawa, who stays mostly in the background although she shows up consistently.

 - Unholy Matrimony: Niihari and Kikukawa are heavily implied to end up as such in the end.

-- You Are Not Alone/Stay With You Until We Die: Invoked.
+- You Are Not Alone/Stay with Me Until I Die: Invoked.
 Despite Ginza having knifed him in the neck, blasting him with a shotgun, and the Roppongi collapsing, Tsujido stayed behind in order to carry Suitengu to the generator so he could activate the Self-Destructive Charge.

 Roppongi Club Euphorics

 - Cast from Hit Points/Cast from Lifespan/Power Degeneration: Overusage of Euphoric power can lead to death.
 Miharu and Kanda exhibit this.
 At least only Saiga's eyes are in danger from overuse.

 - Leitmotif: Two of them: Theme of Euphorics will play whenever a new Euphoric is on the scene or is doing something evil, and Sweet will play whenever one of them is having a monologue or a flashback.
 The first lays to their more sinister aspects and the second is a sensuous theme that can be quite at odds with the scene at hand, especially the dentist's.
 You could also count Sorrow as one for Saiga and Suitengu.

 - Removing the Head or Destroying the Brain: The only conventional way to kill any Euphoric.

 - Sadist: They typically, and literally, get off on using their powers.
 Almost all of them abuse their powers and injure and/or murder innocent people in order to get off.
 The worst thing about it is that it isn't made clear if they were Evil All Along or if some sort of Roppongi conditioning turned them that way.
 Koganei and Miharu are two possible exceptions.

 - The Killer in Me: If Suitengu is to be believed, many of these people's basest desires involved bloody murder.
 The dentist's certainly did.